ehauger/resources/README.md

 # Resources

-For contributors:
+### Contributor guidelines

-Please file an issue to include useful resources and links and add to current issues.
+Please fork this repo and submit a pull request to include useful resources and links.